ngless-toolkit/ngless/docs/contents/stdlib.md

 will return a different element.
 Ngless also marks results as *finished* once you have run a script to completion.

+The intended usage is that you simply run as many processes as inputs that you have and ngless will figure everything out.

 For example

     ngless "0.0"